LamekaRjeggr/nostr-obsidian-graph/docs/MODULAR_PROCESSORS.md

 ## Overview

-This document outlines the modular processing system that handles nostr events and Obsidian integration.
+The modular processor system provides a clean, maintainable way to handle nostr events and Obsidian integration.
 Each processor is designed to be independent and reusable, while still being able to work together seamlessly.

 ## Current Implementation